Ten things you need to know for your first volunteering trip

 5) Make a reasonable list of goals for yourself

 Volunteering will sweep you off your feet in a completely exhilarating way.
 Days will fly by, jam-packed with daily activities, group meals, and meeting new folks from around the world.
 Taking the time to write down a few things that you personally want to get out of the experience means that you will stay present with your own intentions as well.

 - What skills do you want to learn?

 - Where do you want to go exploring?

 - Who do you want to meet and get to know?

 Take a moment to check in with these from time to time so that you don’t lose sight of why you came in the first place.

-Volunteering is all about growing, learning, and exploring.
-The best way to accomplish these goals?
-Connect with the people around you!
-Talk to your fellow volunteers, strike up conversations with the local store clerks and engage with the staff who also work alongside you on your project site.
-The more that you open up the more you will learn about the world around you, which is the whole reason that you stepped outside of your comfort zone in the first place.
+Talk to your fellow volunteers, strike up conversations with store clerks and engage with the staff who work alongside you on your project.
+The more that you open up, the more you will learn about the world around you.

-This might sound obvious but when your external world is so stimulating it can be hard to remember to take care of your internal world.
+This might sound obvious, but when your external world is so stimulating, it can be hard to remember to take care of yourself.
 Eat well, hydrate frequently, sleep regularly, and shower daily (both for your benefit and those around you)!

 • Eat well.